maizzle/maizzle.com/content/docs/templates.md

 ## Current template

-Information about the Template file that is currently being processed is available under `page.build.current`:
+Information about the Template file that is currently being processed will be available under `page.build.current`:

 ```js
 build: {